home-assistant/home-assistant.io/source/_integrations/icloud.markdown

 ### Service `icloud.update`

 This service can be used to ask an update of a certain iDevice or all devices linked to an iCloud account.
 Request will result in new Home Assistant [state_changed](/docs/configuration/events/#event-state_changed) event describing current iPhone location.
-Can be used in automations when manual location update is needed, e.g., to check if anyone is home when door's been opened.
+It can be used in automations when a manual location update is needed, e.g., to check if anyone is home when a door been opened.

 ### Service `icloud.play_sound`